Get prepared for an earthquake

 - Research insurance options

-When you feel the ground shake, immediately drop, cover and hold on.
+When you feel the ground shake or receive an alert, immediately drop, cover and hold on.

 - Drop to your hands and knees.
 If you’re inside, stay inside – don’t run outdoors or to other rooms